 - Follow the treatment plan developed by your doctor, including participating in physiotherapy as prescribed.

 Being Familiar with Your Pump System

 - Be aware of the critical (two-tone) alarm and the non-critical (single-tone) alarm on your SynchroMed II pump.
-After your implant, ask your doctor to temporarily program your pump to sound the alarms in his or her office so you will recognize the sound if an alarm goes off in the future.
+After your implant, ask your doctor to temporarily program your pump to sound the alarms in his or her office so you will recognise the sound if an alarm goes off in the future.

 For reference, here are the SynchroMed II pump alarms: